Shipping Glossary

 Who qualifies for USPS cubic pricing?

 Cubic pricing is available to shippers using USPS commercial pricing through approved shipping platforms and software.
 You cannot access cubic rates at a post office counter or through Click-N-Ship.
 The package must also be 0.5 cubic feet or less.
+A free I'd Ship That account gets you commercial pricing with no subscription and no minimums, so the cubic tier shows up automatically when it wins.

 Is there a weight limit for cubic pricing?